Wasteland Weekend’s Theme Zone

 What theme requirements are considered for placement?

 A fully-themed camp covers every visual aspect both up close and from a distance.
 Costumed members of your tribe have an equal role to play.
-Themed vehicles are a plus, but non-themed cars/trucks can be hidden or camouflaged (staff will ask you to move any non-themed vehicles seen in your camp during the event.)
+Themed vehicles are a plus, and non-themed cars/trucks must be hidden or camouflaged (staff will ask you to move any non-themed vehicles seen in your camp during the event.)
 Camp decoration, nighttime lighting, and interactivity with passing Wastelanders is a bonus.
 You camp must fit within the accepted Post-Apocalyptic themes and provide a fully immersive atmosphere.

 What other criteria go into the approval process?